The Model Description Language (MDL) is a data driven language for

 with respect to the (branch) global coordinate reference system.

-transform any coordinates or DOF’s, the effective transformations
+transform any coordinates or DOF’s.
+The effective transformations are

-being executed for the respective coordinates or DOF’s by the relevant
+carried out for the respective coordinates or DOFs by the relevant

 command specifies the DOF reference system transformation identifier